How Does The State Of Nevada Define Domestic Violence?

 In most cases, there will be more than one police officer called to the scene of a domestic violence situation; the people involved will be separated and interviewed by the officers.
 In some cases, one of the participants will refuse to be interviewed, which can end up being helpful for a criminal lawyer.
 However, as a practical matter, refusing to be interviewed would likely result in an arrest.
 The police will also look for marks or injuries on the parties involved in order to determine the identity of the aggressor.
 They will take photographs of any injuries and include them in the police report.

-On the first offense of battery domestic violence, the potential penalties are a mandatory minimum of two days in jail to six months in jail, and a fine of anywhere from $200 to $1,000 (not including court fees).
-In addition, weekly, in-person counseling sessions of not less than one and a half hour per week may be required.
-If the court deems it necessary, they may also order the defendant to seek alcohol and drug treatment.
+For the first offense of battery domestic violence, the potential penalties are a mandatory minimum of two days in jail to six months in jail, and a fine of anywhere from $200 to $1,000 (not including court fees).
+In addition, weekly, in-person counseling sessions of not less than one and a half hour per week shall be required.
+Ther may be may an additional requirement the defendant to attend alcohol and/or drug treatment.

 A serious type of domestic violence is domestic violence with strangulation, which is a felony and carries severe penalties.
 If severe injuries were sustained by the victim, then the aggressor could face a felony charge of domestic violence.
 If a child under the age of 18 was the victim, then the court may refer the child to child protective services or the division of family services.